GranolaDaniel/Tandem-Trivia-Project/README.md

 ### What's inside?

-Here's a quick look at at the files and directories you'll find in this project:
+Here's a quick look at the files and directories you'll find in this project:

 ```text
     .